Musk subpoenas former Twitter CEO and friend Jack Dorsey – KION546

 AP Technology Writer

-Tesla CEO Elon Musk has subpoenaed his friend and former Twitter CEO Jack Dorsey as part of an effort to back out of his $44 billion agreement to acquire the company Dorsey helped found, according to court documents.
+Tesla CEO Elon Musk has subpoenaed his friend and former Twitter CEO Jack Dorsey as part of an effort to back out of his $44 billion agreement to acquire the company Dorsey helped found, according to a court document.

 Twitter and Musk are headed for an Oct.
 17 trial in Delaware that should determine whether or not Twitter can force the billionaire to go through with the acquisition.